-Adult game nights, held on the third Friday of each month, 7-9 pm, are great gathering times for old friends and new friends who want to play card games or board games.
+Adult game nights, usually held on the third Friday of each month, 7-9 pm, are great gathering times for old friends and new friends who want to play card games or board games.
 You may bring your own games or play one of the library's board games, including Yahtzee and Rummikub.
 If you'd like, bring a snack to share; coffee will be provided.
 No registration is required.
-Dates for the next few months are:
+The next game night is Friday, May 16.

-On March 14, 2013, the Plattsmouth Community Foundation announced that it was awarding $2,000 to the Plattsmouth Public Library Foundation to help the library continue its digitization of the Plattsmouth newspapers from 1865-2003!
-Pat Meisinger, President of the Library Foundation, and Library Director Karen Mier were present at the ceremony.
+On March 27, 2014, the Plattsmouth Community Foundation announced that it was awarding $1,000 to the Plattsmouth Public Library Foundation to help the library continue its digitization of the Plattsmouth newspapers from 1865-2003!
+Arline Anderson, Treasurer of the Library Foundation, and Library Director Karen Mier were present at the ceremony.

 By converting the Plattsmouth newspapers on microfilm to a digital format, they will be accessible on the Internet and can be searched online from any computer with Internet access.
 You won't have to know the date an article was published in order to find any information like you do with microfilm.
 With a digital format, you can search the newspapers by keyword, just like you do on Google.
 The digital format also allows you to access the newspapers from home and print them from home if you have a printer.